smaboshe/jombo/README.md

 ## Setup

-In a Rails 3.1.x project add the gem to your Gemfile.
+In a Rails 3.1.x project add the gem to your assets group in your `Gemfile`.
 It is currently in beta:

 	gem "pcs_bootstrap", "~> 0.0.1.beta"